usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

-A primary goal of the ADA is the equal participation of individuals with disabilities in the &quot;mainstream&quot; of American society.The major principles of mainstreaming include the following:
+A primary goal of the ADA is the equal participation of individuals with disabilities in the &quot;mainstream&quot; of American society.
+The major principles of mainstreaming include the following:
 1. Individuals with disabilities must be integrated to the maximum extent appropriate.
 2. Separate programs are permitted where necessary to ensure equal opportunity.A separate program must be appropriate to the particular individual.